Hudson Volcano: H2 eruption: 4,200 BP

 The H2 eruption occurred about 4,200 years (Note: Older estimates of its age are 3600 or 3920 BP.) ago.
 Pumices form three or four distinct layers, which consist mostly of trachydacite and/or trachyrhyolite.
-The eruption was smaller than the H1 eruption, but larger than the H3, reaching a volcanic explosivity index of six.
+The eruption had a volume either similar to or smaller than that of the H1 eruption, but larger than the H3, reaching a volcanic explosivity index of six.
 It or neoglacial climate change may have caused changes in the vegetation close to the volcano.

 Ash layers have been found at various sites close to the volcano, with cryptotephra reaching the Falklands.
 The occurrence at Lago Quijada is the reference section for the H2 eruption.
 Unlike the H1 and H3 eruptions, the H2 ash was dispersed mainly to the east and at larger distances to the southeast, forming a wider deposit.
 It has been identified in archaeological sites such as Los Toldos, Cerro Tres Tetas and La María; evidence at Los Toldos and other sites indicates that humans left the area after the H2 eruption and migrated along the Andes.